aajuvonen/acarsgen/README.md

 This repository contains Octave/MatLab scripts to generate Plain-Old-ACARS (PoA) waveform IQ files with arbitrary message payloads.

-PoA is simply a Minimum Shift Keyed evenlope wrapped into classic Amplitude Modulation for transmission with generic aviation voice radios.
+PoA is simply a Minimum Shift Keyed envelope wrapped into classic Amplitude Modulation for transmission with generic aviation voice radios.
 The MSK contains two symbols at 1200&nbps;Hz and 2400&nbps;Hz respectively, and so delivers 2400&nbsp;bps.
 The AM wrapping is nothing to write home about, it's just classic double sideband AM with a modulation index of 100&nbsp;%.

 # How to use?